UniversalDependencies/docs/_el/introduction.md

 The GDT team wish to thank ILSP researchers Haris Papageorgiou and Maria Koutsombogera, as well as all student annotators for their contributions to the GDT effort.

-The GUD team ows special thanks to  Socratis Vakirtzian (NKUA).
-Thanks are also expressed to the NKUA students Fei Poulou, Georgia Apostolopoulou, Antonis Balas and Maria Panagiotopoulou, as well as the 2020-2023 students of [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg) for their contribution to the morphological and syntactic annotation of the treebank.
+The GUD team ows special thanks to the students of the MSc course [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg) (years 2020-2025) for their contribution to the morphological and syntactic annotation of the treebank.

 ## References